s3bw/DesignPatterns/readme.md

  - **For theory see:** Design Patterns: Elements of Reusable Object-Oriented Software.
  - **For examples see:** [faif/python-patterns](https://github.com/faif/python-patterns)

+## Design Principles:

+ - Program to an interface, not an implementation
+ - Favour object composition over class inheritance.

 ## Creational Patterns

 (Chapter 3, page.
 77)